lnstadrum/rpc17/README.md

 Yet another "simple RPC library" for Python.
 Because the others are not simple enough.

-Expose functions for remote execution with a decorator, then call them remotely as if they were members of a local object.
+Expose functions for remote execution using a decorator, then call them remotely as if they were members of a local object.

 Serve your functions like this:
 ```python